ALib C++ Library

 *this to allow concatenated calls.

-Definition at line 1438 of file astring.hpp.
+Definition at line 1616 of file tastring.inl.

 ◆ NewLine()

-TAString & NewLine ( )
+TAString & alib::strings::TAString< TChar, TAllocator >::NewLine ( )

 inline

-Appends platform specific new line character(s) by appending literal string NewLine.
+Appends platform-specific new line character(s) by appending literal string NEW_LINE.

 Returns